music-encoding/guidelines/_guidelines-v3/17-namesDates/02-namesdatesSpecialized/03-namesdatesPeriodNames.md

 example,
 start and end dates of the named period:

-{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample287.xml" valid="true" %}
+{% include plainExample.html example="examples/namesDates/namesDates-sample287.xml" valid="true" version=page.version %}

 Recording start and end points of a certain period using the **@startdate** and **@enddate** attributes may prove to be better for machine processing:

-{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample288.xml" valid="true" %}
+{% include plainExample.html example="examples/namesDates/namesDates-sample288.xml" valid="true" version=page.version %}

 If a controlled value is used, the list from which it is taken should be recorded.
 In this